Ativan for Alcohol Withdrawal: Benefits and Dosage for Alcohol Detox

 - Memory problems

-Delirium can be particularly tricky to manage when a person is being treated for AWS; delirium can be both an Ativan side effect as well as a symptom of AWS itself.
+Delirium can be particularly tricky to manage when a person is being treated for AWS.
+Delirium could be an Ativan side effect or a symptom of AWS.

 Because Ativan is a Schedule IV controlled substance, it also carries a risk of abuse, addiction and dependence.
-These risks are so pronounced that the FDA is implementing a new black box warning for all benzos to educate people about the risks of benzo addiction.
+These risks are so pronounced that the FDA is implementing a new black box warning for all benzos to inform people about benzo addiction risks.

-Because Ativan addiction is possible, addiction medicine specialists are careful when prescribing it for AWS treatment.
-For example, addiction doctors will often prescribe only a one-to-three-day supply of Ativan and will discontinue prescriptions after alcohol withdrawal is complete.
+The possibility of Ativan addiction makes addiction specialists cautious when prescribing it for AWS treatment.
+For example, addiction doctors will often prescribe only a one-to-three-day supply of Ativan.
+When alcohol withdrawal is over, the doctor will discontinue prescriptions.

 Besides lorazepam, the most commonly used benzos for AWS treatment are diazepam (Valium) and chlordiazepoxide (previously sold as Librium).
 All three of these benzos are long-acting, which leads to a smoother withdrawal and fewer breakthrough symptoms.